parsing-io/address-book-example/README.md

 contents which is slightly faster than doing the pattern match immediately.
 If it were more than a tool, e.g. enumeration can be used to model person's sex, logging library rather then printing to the standard output etc.
+Tests are using Spec from ScalaTest.

 ## Usage

+Jar with dependencies is pre-built in the assembly/ directory of this project.
+The tool can be launched:
+    > java -cp path/to/address-book-example-assembly-0.1.jar addressbook.AddressBook path/to/data/generated.csv
+Note that in the data/ directory of this project, there is a generated address book file of 100.000 persons.
+The tool uses Scala 2.11.7 and has been tested on jdk1.8.0_40.

+### Building the tool
+The tool with its dependencies can be assembled as one jar using:
+    > sbt assembly

 ### Processing a file
 The only command line parameter passed to the tool is the aboslute pathname of the file to be processed.
 Example of "application.conf" file for optimized processing of an address book stored as UTF-8 text file: